 We all have heard prevention is better than cure.
 Well, this holds utmost importance when you are talking about a small child’s health.
 No parent would like their little angel to suffer from health issues such as constipation at such a young age.
 Below we have listed a few preventive measures that can be implemented:

-- The best preventive measure that can be taken to prevent cold, chest congestion, etc is to maintain hygiene be it in terms of washing hands frequently, toys they play with, door handles, or in the food, they eat to prevent germs or bacteria from entering their body
+- The best preventive measure that can be taken to prevent cold, chest congestion, etc is to maintain hygiene be it in terms of washing hands frequently, toys they play with, door handles, or the food, they eat to prevent germs or bacteria from entering their body.

 - Wear the proper amount of clothes in winter